Azure-Samples/eventgrid-viewer-blazor/infrastructure/README.md

 ### Purpose

 The *azuredeploy* script is used to deploy the eventgrid-viewer-blazor application to Azure directly from a Git repository.
-You can run the script locally & it is also called by  the [eventgrid_viewer_blazor_trigger_master Pipeline](azure-pipelines/README.md#eventgrid_viewer_blazor_trigger_master-pipeline)
+You can run the script locally & it is also called by  the [eventgrid_viewer_blazor_trigger_main Pipeline](azure-pipelines/README.md#eventgrid_viewer_blazor_trigger_main-pipeline)

 ### ARM Template